-How do you handle change?
-If the mere mention of the word is enough to send a shiver down the spine, you’re not alone: uncertainty shakes most of us.
+Uncertainty shakes most of us.
+In fact, the mere mention of the word "change" is enough to send a shiver down the spine.
 While this fundamental part of life can often feel disorienting and scary, it’s also what helps us grow, move forward, and ultimately live a fulfilling life.

 Every single one of us deals with change on a daily basis — be it external (the place we live, the people we know) or internal (emotions, physical sensations, thoughts).
 But even if we’re able to acknowledge change on a fundamental level, it may still feel difficult to openly embrace it.